This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 HTML tables can be used to do much of the positioning required by math, but the code required to do this can be very cumbersome, so that the bulk of the code is about arranging the formula as a table, rather than about the formula and its parts.
 (Moreover, some browsers don’t even support tables).

 In CSS2 came a technology that we had hoped would allow us to do very flexible positioning with simple HTML.
 It doesn’t always work that way.
-CSS positioning is very quirky, and seems to be simply missing features that one would want.
-However, as of this writing, most graphical browsers have fair support for it.
+CSS positioning was very quirky, and seems to be simply missing features that one would want.

 The main CSS1 positioning properties are